 Sleeping bags ( rented in Pokhara), sheet sleeping bags, down jackets, thick fleeces, waterproof over trousers, gaiters ( bought on the trek to keep snow out of our boots), hats, gloves, trousers, T shirts, camera gear, water bottles and minimal toiletries.

-What boots did we have?
+What boots did we use?

 I had a lightweight pair of suede, summer trekking boots bought for trekking in Thailand.
 So long as I kept hitting them with waterproofing ( borrowed), they did the job.
 No frostbite.
 Chef had serious winter trekking boots.
+He has since been as far as Namche in running shoes.

 Were we actually trekking in fresh, deep, snow?